-Apple’s confirmed a new macOS Big Sur 11.1 update and the software is currently in beta testing ahead of a release for Macs around the world.
+Apple’s confirmed a new macOS Big Sur 11.3 update and the software is currently in testing ahead of its official release for Macs.

-Apple recently pushed macOS Big Sur 11.1 into beta testing for developers and those enrolled in the company’s public Beta Software Program.
-The Beta Software Program is free to anyone with a compatible device and Apple ID.
+The company’s pushed macOS Big Sur 11.3 into beta for developers and those enrolled in the company’s public Beta Software Program.
+The Beta Software Program is free to anyone with a compatible device and an Apple ID.

-macOS Big Sur 11.1 is a milestone release (x.x) which means it should bring a fairly lengthy list of bug fixes for some of macOS Big Sur’s initial issues.
+macOS Big Sur 11.3 is a milestone release which means it will bring new features, enhancements, bug fixes for lingering macOS Big Sur issues and security patches.

-It’s an exciting update, particularly for those dealing with problems, and it’s one that Mac users should have their eyes on as we push through the month.
+It’s an exciting update and it’s one that Mac users should have their eyes on as we push deeper into the month.

 - Monitor Feedback